 Well, quite.
 Our thoughts entirely.

-All three wines are now in stock.
+Both wines are in stock.

 These, you do not want to miss.